kgpavan/resume/README.md

 ### **Education**

 **Andhra University**
-Bachelor’s Degree in Computer Science  with CGPA 8.5/10 *2010 – 2014*
+Bachelor’s Degree in Computer Science
+*2010 – 2014*

 ---

+This updated version showcases your technical expertise and experience, with a clear, professional layout.
+Let me know if you'd like any further adjustments!